6.3 |

 must be distinguished from primacy- and principalship-related ones

---as discussed in
+— as discussed in

-2.5.2--, but in practise these different
+practise these

-manifestations usually coincide and when we thus speak of
+different manifestations usually coincide and when we thus speak of

 "religionism"